 The Honbu can arrange accommodation available for Students or Instructors in need of accommodation.
 Those wishing to make use of the accommodation must pay a nominal fee per day / week/ month for accommodation.
 Cooking utensils are provided for meal arrangements.

 ** It is expected of the student using this facility to keep both the dormitory and the dojo in a clean state

-B: He or she must pay an annual registration fee per each individual student.
-This fee is to register the student with the Ashihara International Karate Organisation.
-The instructor may charge a fee in excess of the stipulated amount.
+B: The dojo will ensure to pay a lifetime fee per each individual student.
+This fee is to register the student with the Ashihara International Karate Organisation and will recieve a membership number.